nir/jupylet/docs/programmers_reference_guide/rl.rst

 so let's keep that functionality and modify `21-pong.py` to double as a python module.

-To do that open the file in a text editor and replace the ``app.run()`` call at the end of the file with:
+To do that open the file in a text editor and replace the :meth:`app.run() <jupylet.app.App.run>` call at the end of the file with:

 .. code-block:: python